cosmic-lang/cosmic/docs/basics.md

 ```

 ## Modes
 Parameters can have constraints on them, called modes.
-Values behind references can only be
+Reference types can only be mutated
-mutated in the enclosing scope the variable were defined in.
-If passed to functions by reference they
+in the scope they are defined in.
+Values passed to functions by reference
 cannot be mutated, unless they are passed in the unique or exclusive modes
 - Reference types
   - `uni` unique mode, ownership of reference is moved into function